 About the Committee

-INTRODUCTION TO THE STANDING SENATE COMMITTEE ON
+INTRODUCTION TO THE STANDING COMMITTEE

 The Standing Senate Committee on Human Rights has a mandate to deal with such issues relating to human rights generally as may be referred to it by the Senate.
 Within this broad policy field, the committee focuses on examining, exploring and monitoring issues of human rights, including: